Arras France Travel Guide

 A light meal.
 Typically coffee, hot chocolate, or tea, served with bread, pastries (croissants, pain au chocolat), and jam or butter.

 Often a substantial meal, especially for workers.
-Many restaurants feature a "formule" (set menu) with 2-3 courses, for good value.
+Many restaurants feature a "formule" (set menu) with 2-3 courses, for great value.

 The most elaborate meal of the day, often a multi-course affair, specifically on weekends or for special occasions.

 A rich beef stew, braised in dark beer with onions, often with gingerbread with mustard.
-Find it in traditional brasseries and estaminets.
+You can find it in traditional brasseries and estaminets.

 Comforting, savory, beer-infused